jaegertracing/jaeger/model/proto/metrics/README.md

 gogoproto.marshaler_all, gogoproto.unmarshaler_all, etc. enabled.

-Moreover, if direct imports of other repositories were possible, it would mean importing and generating code for transitive dependencies not required by Jaeger leading to longer build times, and potentially larger docker image sizes.
+Moreover, if direct imports of other repositories were possible, it would mean importing and generating code for transitive dependencies not required by Jaeger leading to longer build times, and potentially larger container image sizes.

 Given the aforementioned limitations, selectively copying necessary messages and enums allow for: